AgentPack: A Dataset of Code Changes, Co-Authored by Agents and Humans: Fine-Tuning Models with

 For evaluation, we report pass@1 score computed using 20 completions sampled with temperature $0.2$ and top-$p$ sampling ($p=0.95$).
 For the models trained to edit code, we evaluate zero-shot with a prompt template that matches the training format.
 For the base model, we provide a one-shot prompt with a single example (see \cref{fig:one-shot-prompt-template} in Appendix) when evaluating CanItEdit (see below).

 \paragraph{Benchmark Selection}

 We select two code editing benchmarks, HumanEvalFix and CanItEdit, as our evaluation set.
 HumanEvalFix~\citep{muennighoff_OctoPackInstructionTuning_2023} is a variant of HumanEval~\citep{chen_EvaluatingLargeLanguage_2021}, in which manually introduced bugs in the solutions serve as the problems, and the task is to generate a correct, bug-free function.
-CanItEdit~\citep{cassanoCanItEdit2024} is an evaluation dataset of 105 code editing problems spanning diverse domains in programming.
+We use both Python and JavaScript subsets of HumanEvalFix.
+CanItEdit~\citep{cassanoCanItEdit2024} is a Python-only evaluation dataset of 105 code editing problems spanning diverse domains in programming.
 We place the prompts used for each benchmark in Figures \ref{fig:prompt-humanevalfix} and \ref{fig:prompt-canitedit}, in the appendix.

 \paragraph{Results}